lttng/lttng-docs/contents/understanding-lttng/plumbing/lttng-sessiond.md

-so that they are initialized, enable/disable specific probes based on enabled/disabled events by the user, send event filters information to LTTng tracers so that filtering actually happens at the tracer site, start/stop tracing a specific application or the Linux kernel, etc.
+so that they are initialized, enable/disable specific probes based on enabled/disabled events by the user, send event filters information to LTTng tracers so that filtering actually happens at the tracer site, start/stop tracing a specific application or the Linux kernel, and more.

 The session daemon is not useful without some user controlling it, because it's only a sophisticated control interchange and thus